inside.ewu.edu

 Students majoring in Spanish must complete on-campus SPAN 310/SPAN 311, SPAN 312/SPAN 313, GNML 390, and two of the following courses: SPAN 322, SPAN 323, SPAN 324.
 Students studying abroad for more than two consecutive quarters may consult an advisor of the Spanish Program about exceptions to these requirements.

-Students studying abroad for less than 10 weeks may have the credits courses transferred but these will not meet major/minor degree requirements with the exception of 2 credits of conversation courses at the advanced level (SPAN 305) and 5 credits of culture/humanities courses (upper division courses) which are valid as electives.
+Students studying abroad for less than 10 weeks may have the credits transferred.
+Still, these will not meet major/minor degree requirements, except 2 credits of conversation courses at the advanced level (SPAN 305) and 5 credits of culture/humanities courses (upper division courses), which are valid as electives.

 American Sign Language Courses